 - Advanced Trading Platforms: Friedberg Direct caters to all types of clients by providing a variety of top-notch platforms and innovative solutions to choose from.
 These include the highly popular MT4 trading platform, AvaTradeGO app, DupliTrade social trading system and the exclusive Vanilla Options app – AvaOptions.

 - Choice of Trading Instruments: Friedberg Direct provides a wealth of trading instruments, such as Forex pairs, Commodities, Indices, Stocks and Bonds.
 Traders can also engage in automated trading with API Trading, DupliTrade and ZuluTrade.
 Friedberg Direct is also one of the few companies that offers Vanilla Options.

 - Safety and Security: Clients’ funds are held in a segregated account.
 In addition, Friedberg Direct protects its clients and ensures that a trader’s account will never go below zero, with the help of negative balance protection.*

 - Professional Services and Support: Clients can access an outstanding technical support.

 - Flexible and Secure Payment Solutions: Traders can choose from a wide variety of deposit methods with zero commissions and no margin interest.

-- Comprehensive Education: Friedberg Direct’s clients can access a comprehensive collection of educational materials including videos, articles and tests on its very own trading academy – SharpTrader.
-In addition, they can join weekly webinars and access Friedberg Direct’s eBooks.
+- Comprehensive Education: Friedberg Direct’s clients can access a comprehensive collection of educational materials including videos and articles.
+In addition, they can join weekly webinars and access eBooks.

 Looking to trade Vodafone stock and a choice of other CFDs in a secure environment?
 Sign up to Friedberg Direct today!